 Upheaval is caused by water induced clay soil expansion under a house.
 The repair plan for upheaval may include selective underpinning, and/or actions to dry the soil, such as drainage correction with surface drains or french drains.

 There are no license requirements for foundation repair in the State of Texas.
 Texas cities including Dallas, Fort Worth, Grand Prairie, Richardson and Plano require building permits and contractor registration for foundation repair.
 As a member of the Foundation Repair Association, Granite Foundation Repair employees receive continuing education in foundation analysis and repair.

-We offer Steel Piers, Helical Piers, Pressed Pilings and Drilled Piers because different foundation problems and foundation types call for different repair methods.
+We offer Steel Piers, Helical Piers, Pressed Pilings, Drilled Piers, Drainage Correction, and Root Barriers because different foundation problems and foundation types call for different repair methods.

 Granite Foundation Repair offers more repair methods than any other contractor in the Dallas Fort Worth area.
 We use the repair method best suited to the foundation.
 In a majority of the foundation repairs, straight steel or helical steel piers often provide the best long term solution.
 Pressed pilings or drilled concrete piers may also be a good choice depending upon the condition of the house and the type of sub-surface strata.

 For pier and beam foundations the repair may be as simple as replacing crushed wooden shims with steel shims.
 Granite Foundation Repair exclusively uses steel shims for pier and beam foundations.